fsr/haskell-lessons/docs/script/_sources/types.rst.txt

 .. [#tuple-size]
     The `source file for tuples in GHC <https://hackage.haskell.org/package/ghc-prim-0.5.0.0/docs/src/GHC.Tuple.html#%28%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%2C%29>`__ defined tuples with up to 62 elements.
     Below the last declaration is a large block of perhaps 20 more declarations which is commented out, with a note above saying "Manuel says: Including one more declaration gives a segmentation fault."

+.. [#unused_type_variables]
+    It is possible to declare type variables on the left and then *not* use them on the right.
+    This is often used to tag types with other types, but this is a topic for later.

+    There are also a language extensions which let you use type variables which only occur on the right side, however this is a very advanced topic.
+    For now we may simply assume that this is never necessary.